UT-MPC/pxt-moveSMART/tutorial.md

 ## Step 9

 Next, we need to figure out how to start counting steps.
 Look at the picture on the left.
-The @boardname@ has two buttons: A and B. When you press A, we'll start counting steps.
+The @boardname@ has two buttons: A and B (the black circles next to the A and the B in the triangle).
+When you press A, we'll start counting steps.
 When you press B, we'll stop counting steps.

 ## Step 10